-- St. John Neumann Regional School encompasses classes from kindergarten to eighth grade.
-Registration requires: - 1.
-Birth certificate and a baptismal certificate presented for verification. - 2.
+St. John Neumann Regional School encompasses classes from kindergarten to eighth grade.
+Registration requires:

+- 1. Copy of birth certificate and a baptismal certificate presented for verification. - 2.
 Immunization records.
 Immunization records required by the state of Pennsylvania include: oral polio vaccine, live measles vaccine, rubella, vaccine and mumps vaccine. - 3.
 Custody papers.
-In the event that the child is living with only one parent or guardian or where there is a separation of parents, custody papers are to be presented. - 4.
+In the event that the child is living with only one parent or guardian, or where there is a separation of parents, custody papers are to be presented. - 4.
 Special forms.
-Parents are asked to complete forms requesting transportation and /or textbook services from the state of Pennsylvania. - 5.
-Students entering kindergarten must be five (5) years old by October 15 of the academic year in which they begin kindergarten.
+Parents are asked to complete forms requesting transportation and/or textbook services from the state of Pennsylvania. - 5.
+Students entering kindergarten must be five (5) years old by October 15th of the academic year in which they begin kindergarten.
 Students entering first grade must be six (6) years old by October 15 of the academic year in which they begin first grade.
-Registration is held during Catholic Schools Week with formal screening being administered at a later date.
+Registration is held before Catholic Schools Week with formal screening being administered at a later date.
 A non-refundable registration fee is due when applying for admission. - 6.
-For all other grades, students are registered by appointment made with the school.
+For all other grades, students are registered by an appointment made with the school.
 These registrations are done in the school office.
 An interview will be held.
 These students are to present the following documents: birth certificate, baptismal certificate, immunization records, a copy of latest report card, name and address of the former school so that official transcripts can be sent for and placement can be made in a given grade.
 Admission will be determined upon verification of all criteria and full disclosure of discipline and academic history and willingness to follow school policies.
 If the students are admitted, the school will do testing of these new students.
 Any new student is admitted on a probation period of 90 school days to allow all parties to ensure a good fit for the student and the school community.
 A non-refundable registration fee is due when applying for admission. - 7.
 Non-Catholic students are welcome to attend St. John Neumann Regional School.
 The school does not discriminate on the basis of race, sex, color, religion, or national origin.
-Since St. John Neumann is a Catholic school, all students will participate in all scheduled student activities and religious programs. - 8.
-Non-parishioners may also attend St. John Neumann Regional School.
-Reasons for wanting to attend are to be expressed in accord with diocesan regulations. (cont.) - 9.
-Active parish membership is mandatory for parish subsidized tuition rates. - 10.
+Since SJNRS is a Catholic school, all students will participate in all scheduled student activities and religious programs. - 8.
+Active parish membership is mandatory for parish-subsidized tuition rates. - 9.
 It is the expectation of the school that there be open communication between the parent/guardian and the school during the time that a student attends SJNRS.
 This is necessary to ensure that students see the cooperation between both parties.
-When this is missing, the school reserves the right to advise parents/guardian to withdraw their child (ren).
+If this is missing, the school reserves the right to advise parents/guardian to withdraw their child(ren).